SRCH2/srch2-ngn/documentation/docs/tutorial.md

 The Gradle build system makes it easy to install the SRCH2 Android SDK in an Android Studio project.

-1. If you have an open Android project in Android Studio, to incorporate the SRCH2 Android SDK, you will need to configure the Gradle build system to retrieve the `SRCH2-Android-SDK.aar` file from the SRCH2 server Maven repository.
+1. If you have an existing Android project in Android Studio and you want to incorporate the SRCH2 Android SDK, you will need to configure the Gradle build system to retrieve the `SRCH2-Android-SDK.aar` file from the SRCH2 server Maven repository.
 To do this, navigate to the top-level <code>build.gradle</code> file in your project view.
 2. In the `repositories` node in the `buildscript` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`maven { url 'http://srch2.com/repo/maven' }`
 3. In the `repositories` node in the `allprojects` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`maven { url 'http://srch2.com/repo/maven' }`
-4. The `build.gradle` file should now look like:<br>![Including the SRCH2 server Maven repository in the top-level build.gradle file][tutorial-012]
+4. The `build.gradle` file should now look like (note the location of the selected build.gradle file):<br>![Including the SRCH2 server Maven repository in the top-level build.gradle file][tutorial-012]
 5. Now that the Gradle build script includes the SRCH2 server Maven repository, the SRCH2 Android SDK must be added as a dependency to the 'app' module.
 To do this, navigate to the `build.gradle` file in your `app` module.
-6. In the `dependencies` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`compile group: 'com.srch2', name: 'srch2-android-sdk', version: '1.0.0-SNAPSHOT',  ext:'aar'`<br>The `build.gradle` file should now look like:<br>![Including the SRCH2-Android-SDK.aar file as a dependency in the app module's build.gradle file][tutorial-013]
+6. In the `dependencies` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`compile group: 'com.srch2', name: 'srch2-android-sdk', version: '1.0.0-SNAPSHOT',  ext:'aar'`<br>The `build.gradle` file should now look like (note the location of the selected build.gradle file):<br>![Including the SRCH2-Android-SDK.aar file as a dependency in the app module's build.gradle file][tutorial-013]
 7. At the top of the editor window, you should be notified that Gradle needs to be synchronized.
 Click 'Sync Now' to refresh the Gradle build system to include these changes:<br>![Synchronizing the Gradle build system to include the new dependency][tutorial-014]
 8. And that's all there is to it!
 To verify the SRCH2 Android SDK has been incorporated into your project, open up `SearchActivity` and try accessing the `SRCH2Engine` method `isUserAnAnteaterInATree()`: if **true**, you've successfully installed the SRCH2 Android SDK:<br>![Confirming the SRCH2 Android SDK is integrated into the application][tutorial-015]